top of page

 It's how we evolved

-Coming up with some bogus story about how morality evolved doesn't overcome the obvious barrier that subjective morality is still subjective morality.
+evolved, and they actually contributed to our Evolution.
+They kept us alive in the past, and they will keep us alive in the future.
+The problem with this is that all this amounts to is an explanation for why we hold subjective opinions.
+Subjective morality is still subjective morality, no matter how it came about.
 "You can't do that because I've evolved to think it's wrong" could justifiably be met with the sarcastic response of "I've evolved to think it's right".
 On top of that, in order to use Evolution to justify morality, one must first assume Evolution is true, or even remotely valid, which of course it is not.
-You can no more convince a non-Evolutionist to follow Evolutionary morality, which of course does not exist, than one can convince a non-Christian to follow Christian morality.
+You can no more convince a non-Evolutionist to follow Evolutionary morality than one can convince a non-Christian to follow Christian morality.
+The only way to do this is to keep them mentally separate, which of course is why atheists do tend to prefer, and selectively hold to, Christian morality.

 We have benefited from following these moral systems

-Furthermore, "we have benefited from it" is actually an excellent argument for the Holocaust, because we have benefited from some very unethical medical experiments performed on Jews against their wills.
-Sadly, this argument is particularly persuasive in the modern day.
-Many people, particularly students, are starting to question whether the Holocaust was actually evil, given that we have benefited from it.
+Furthermore, "we have benefited from it" is actually an excellent argument for excessive immorality, such as the Holocaust.
+As evil as it was, we have benefitted from advancements brought about as a direct result of it.
+The scariest thing about this fact is that because of these benefits, some even question whether the Holocaust was truly evil.
 Thus, if anything, this particular standard is proof that atheism erodes morality, not that it provides us a foundation for it.

 Animals behave this way...